Student reaching for library book

 The University tries not to change timetables after they've been published but sometimes it's unavoidable - you should check your online timetable regularly.

-If you have problems with your timetable, or it's incorrect, check with your MyPort Information Hub that you're registered for the correct modules and the correct amount of credits in the Student Records system.
-Your MyPort Hub will work with the central timetabling unit to investigate further.
+If you have problems with your timetable, or it's incorrect, check with the MyPort Information Hub that you're registered for the correct modules and the correct amount of credits in the Student Records system.
+The MyPort Hub will work with the central timetabling unit to investigate further.

 In the meantime, keep checking your online timetable until the issue is resolved on the system.

-If you're a current student, your faculty's MyPort Hub is your first port of call for any guidance you need with any aspect of University life.
-From questions about your course, to what support services are available to help you - contact the MyPort teams to help find what you need:
+If you're a current student, the MyPort Hub is your first port of call for any guidance you need with any aspect of University life.
+From questions about your course, to what support services are available to help you - contact the MyPort team to help find what you need:

 Opening hours